QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Gravity from Algebra

-The ground states of the Levin-Wen and Turaev-Viro models satisfy the no-flux constraint, and it has been shown in \cite{Levin:2004mi, konig2009exact} that this constraint ensures crossing symmetry and re-triangulation invariance, as expressed in \eqref{4ptcrossing1}.
+The ground states of the Levin-Wen and Turaev-Viro models satisfy the no-flux constraint, and it has been shown in \cite{Levin:2004mi, PhysRevB.79.195123} that this constraint ensures crossing symmetry and re-triangulation invariance, as expressed in \eqref{4ptcrossing1}.
 Conversely, wavefunctions derived from \eqref{4ptcrossing1} inherently satisfy the no-flux condition, identifying them as ground states.
 Intuitively, this connection arises because the plaquette projection operator in the Levin-Wen model is constructed by effectively gluing a tetrahedron onto the wavefunctions.
 The work of FRS \cite{Fuchs:2002cm, *Fuchs:2003id, *Fuchs:2003id1, *Fuchs:2004xi, *Fjelstad:2005ua, *Frohlich:2006ch, *Fjelstad:2006aw} demonstrates an equivalence between the associativity coefficients $\tilde C^{n m m'}_{c_1 c_2 c_3}$ and the BCFT OPE coefficients, translating them into the crossing relation in the CFT.
 This identification is a direct manifestation of locality in the boundary-to-bulk map.

 This is precisely the statement that \textit{crossing symmetry} of the 2D CFT is responsible for the emergence of a 3D bulk.
 This was first proposed in the large $N$ limit in higher dimensions\cite{Heemskerk:2009pn}.
 Here we see an exact quantum statement in the context of the AdS$_3$/CFT$_2$ correspondence.
-Under SymQRG, they manifest themselves as the Wheeler-DeWitt equation.
+Under SymQRG, these crossing constraints manifest themselves as the Wheeler-DeWitt equation.

 Four-point crossing symmetry alone is insufficient to define self-consistently the CFT defined on arbitrary 2D manifolds.
 The additional constraints on the topological boundary are related to \textit{modular invariance} in the CFT.
 More specifically, as already mentioned above, the CFT boundary conditions are also classified by the objects of $\mathcal{M}_{\mathcal{C}}$.
 This piece of data is closely related to the modular invariant \textit{spectrum} of the full CFT.